Dodgers Spring Training

 Both bullpens are cut into the outfield berm near the foul poles.
 The White Sox pen in very fan accessible in right field, the Dodgers’ much less so in left, as berm seating is not available directly above it like it is for the White Sox’s.

 Two souvenir shops, each called Clubhouse Store, carry a decent selection of merchandise for both teams.
 The shops are located behind home plate and center field, adjacent to each of the ballpark's entrance gates.
-There's also a Cap Corner in the first base concourse that sells hats for all Cactus League teams.

 Practice Fields